Book a private course

 One of the biggest challenges you face when bidding for funding is convincing the funder or commissioner that not only do you meet, or exceed, their objectives but that you are best placed to do so efficiently and effectively.

-Charities, academic institutions, hospitals and other not-for-profit organisations have to cope with a long and often tortuous process of PQQs and ITTs to secure the funds that enable them to do their job.
-The pressures of working on long bids to tight deadlines, with so much at stake, are enormous.
+Charities, academic institutions, hospitals and other not-for-profit organisations have to cope with a long and often tortuous process of PQQs and ITTs to secure the grants that enable them to do their job.
+The pressure of working on long bids to tight deadlines, with so much at stake, is enormous.

 Our Bidding for Funding course shows you step-by-step how to write winning bids by making the process easier and more efficient.
 You will learn insider tips from bid writers experienced in helping organisations like yours write successful bids.